 An important Japanese end-of-year custom is oosoji, which means extensive cleaning.
 In contrast to spring cleaning that is common in the US, oosoji is traditionally practiced when the weather is rather cold.
 It's important for the Japanese to welcome a new year with a clean state, and all cleanings are done at home, work, and school before New Year's holiday.

 When the cleaning is done, New Year's decorations are usually placed by December 30 around and inside houses.
 A pair of kadomatsu (pine and bamboo decorations) is placed at the front door or at the gate.
 Shimekazari or shimenawa made with a twisted straw rope, paper decorations, and a tangerine are hung in various locations to bring good luck.
 It's said that bamboo, pine, tangerines are symbols of longevity, vitality, good fortune, and so on.
 Another New Year's decoration is kagamimochi which usually consists of two round shaped mochi rice cakes one on top of the other.

 Since it's traditional for the Japanese to eat rice cake (mochi) during New Year's holidays, mochitsuki (pounding of mochi rice to make mochi) is done at the end of the year.
 People traditionally use a wooden mallet (kine) to pound steamed mochi rice in the stone or wooden mortar (usu).
 After the rice becomes sticky, it is cut into small pieces and shaped into rounds.
 As prepackaged mochi rice cakes are commonly sold at supermarkets nowadays, mochitsuki is not as common as it used to be.
 Many people use automatic mochi-pounding machines to make mochi at home.

-In addition, a plenty of New Year's food (osechi ryori) are prepared before New Year's holiday.
+In addition, New Year's foods (osechi ryori) are prepared before New Year's holiday.

 Travel and Vacation